 Voluntary Movement

-An employee who voluntarily moves to a position with a lower salary range and whose salary exceeds the maximum rate of the new salary range shall be held at his or her current salary until the salary range shall exceed the employee's rate of pay.
+An employee who voluntarily moves to a position with a lower salary range and whose salary exceeds the maximum rate of the new salary range shall be held at their current salary until the salary range shall exceed the employee's rate of pay.
 An employee who voluntarily moves to a position with a lower salary range and whose salary rate is within the new range, shall be placed on the step closest to, but not less than, the rate of pay the employee was receiving prior to the move to the new position.
 The provisions of this paragraph shall also be utilized for salary placement when an employee bumps to a lower classification as part of the layoff process as defined in Article 18 Layoff and Recall.

 Involuntary Movement